-This is a broad category that in education can cover both:
+This is a broad category that, in education, can cover both:

-- The organisational environment: including the physical environment (school or college facilities), the culture in a school, and systems (such as the availability and efficaciousness of flexible working arrangements).
-This may also include the degree to which a member of staff identifies with organisational values. - The policy environment: including the policies of the government of the day, and public perceptions of the status of the profession.
+- Organisational: including school or college facilities, the culture in a school, and systems (such as the availability and efficaciousness of flexible working arrangements).
+This may also include the degree to which a member of staff identifies with organisational values. - Policy: including the policies of the government of the day, and public perceptions of the status of the profession.